PilzDE/pilz_robots/prbt_hardware_support/README.md

 **Please note:**
 The launch files included in the `prbt_hardware_support` package don't need to be called directly by the user.
-They already are included in our overall launch file (for more information on how-to run the PRBT robot with ROS see the [pilz_robots-README](https://github.com/PilzDE/pilz_robots#running-on-the-real-robot).
+They already are included in our top-level launch file (for more information on how-to run the PRBT robot with ROS see the [pilz_robots-README](https://github.com/PilzDE/pilz_robots#running-on-the-real-robot).